 Some of these will be shown in 4K on the Ultra HD channel (number 434 on the EPG).
 Aside from the odd live broadcast there's very little to UHD, just a slew of short promo films designed to show off the format.

-Netflix's Ultra HD content is coming though and you can also subscribe to Sky Movies, Sky Sports 1 and Sky Sports 2, but not in HD - these are in standard def only (so why bother?).
+Netflix's Ultra HD content has now arrived to add some much-needed extra 4K content.
+You can also subscribe to Sky Movies, Sky Sports 1 and Sky Sports 2, but only in HD.

 To operate the box you use the humungous remote control, which is a touch unwieldy but at least the operating system is pleasing to look at and logically laid out, with carousels of menu options appearing in narrow bands at the bottom of the screen.

-YouView+ means you get an EPG that scrolls back seven days as well as forwards and allows you to record shows from the past week so long as they are also contained within the relevant on-demand engine (iPlayer, ITV Player, All 4, Demand 5, BT Player, Now TV, Milkshake!, UKTV Play, Sky Store, Quest, S4C), plus two apps (BBC News and BBC Sport), with Netflix expected to join the party at a later date.
+YouView+ means you get an EPG that scrolls back seven days as well as forwards and allows you to record shows from the past week so long as they are also contained within the relevant on-demand engine (iPlayer, ITV Player, All 4, Demand 5, BT Player, Now TV, Milkshake!, UKTV Play, Sky Store, Quest, S4C), plus two apps (BBC News and BBC Sport), with Netflix now joining the party.